 We asked readers to share their favorite ways to celebrate Advent.
 Colorful, meaningful, creative, and fun, here are more than 45 of your best ideas…plus reader-submitted photos to go with them!

 by Regina Lordan

 In the weeks leading up to Advent, we asked Peanut Butter & Grace readers to submit their best ideas and practices for Advent…and as always, you responded generously!
-We’ve collected them here, along with fifteen photos.
+We’ve collected them here, along with photos (check out the gallery at the end of the article).
 Enjoy…and have a blessed Advent!

 Prepare for Baby Jesus with Acts of Love

 Many of our readers mark waiting for the birth of Jesus with service and acts of love and charity.

 Peanut Butter & Grace regularly recommends the Advent Conspiracy, a nondenominational Christian movement to celebrate Advent fully, spend less, give more, and radically love others as Jesus did.
 They have a cute video and a book of stories of how the movement has had an impact.

 Anna Scoglietti Schwindenhammer: “We use the book “Sparkle Box” to add good deeds throughout Advent to give to Jesus Christmas morning.”

 Works of Mercy Countdown Chain

 Martianne Stanger and her family do a Works of Mercy Countdown Chain…basically, a paper chain where each link contains an idea for living the Works of Mercy: